(Last Updated on : 27/09/2019)

 purposes.
 These tributaries drain surplus water into the streams, small rivers and rivulets thereby keeping the hydro-system of the Western Ghats active.

 Floods caused by Netravati River

-During the monsoon river Netravati overflows, which has adverse effect on the nearby area.
-In the past years, Bantwal, a taluk in Dakshina Kannada district
+During the monsoon season, the Netravati River overflows, this has an adverse effect on the nearby areas.
+In the past years, the Bantwal taluk in the Dakshina Kannada district

-, Karnataka, has often been submerged during the monsoon.
-Consequently, many locals considered leaving the town of Bantwal as a viable option and settling elsewhere.
+of Karnataka has often been submerged during the monsoon.
 According to the locals of the town, 1928 and 1974 were the years when major floods

 had conquered Bantwal.

 The Netravati River functions to serve as the main water resource to Mangalore and Bantwal.
 A total of 38 reservoirs are formed by ancillaries that are spread over the region.
-It has been estimated that more than 40 Lakhs people are dependent on the waters of the Netravati River to meet their daily requirements.
+It has been estimated that over 40 lakhs people are dependent on the waters of the Netravati River to meet their daily requirements.
 Undoubtedly, people inhabiting the area near the banks of river are involved in agriculture

 .
-As estimated, 7 lakh farmers have grown paddy fields on the 35,000 hectares of land near Netravati River.
+As estimated, 7 lakhs farmers have grown paddy fields on the 35,000 hectares of land near Netravati River.
 Also, the bed of the river serves as the source of sand

 Ecological Crisis Faced by Netravati River